 How to Grow an Amaryllis

 How to grow an amaryllis depends entirely on whether you intend to plant outside or inside.
 Only those in extremely warm climates, like Florida, have a viable outdoors option.
-In most parts of the nation, you have to grow it as a container plant in your home or greenhouse.
+In most parts of the nation, you have to grow it as a container plant in your home or greenhouse, because these plants are perennials only in U.S. Department of Agriculture plant hardiness zones 7 through 10, depending on species and cultivar.

 Lucky Floridians can plant the bulbs outside in the garden where they bloom and grow all year long.
 If this is you, set your bulbs during the winter months in an area of light shade to get the best blossoms.
 Be sure the site has cultivated, organically rich, well-drained soil or else plant in a raised bed.
 Just dig holes and plant the bulbs neck deep, about 12 to 15 inches apart.
 The neck of the bulb should remain above the soil line.
 Once established, amaryllis care in Florida isn't difficult.
 Irrigate to keep the bulbs moist but not wet.
 You can leave bulbs in the ground for years.